 Here’s what I know: when you open your heart, love changes your mind!
 Think about that.
 Your mind can do an about-face and be transformed when it receives a divine impulse from your heart.
 You experience a revolution in your thinking when you allow your heart to enter the conversation.

-I hope you will open your heart and your mind to embrace the opportunity to participate in a Soul Connections group this spring.
-Groups will meet for six weeks during Lent.
+I hope you will open your heart and your mind to embrace the opportunity to participate in a Soul Connections group this fall.
+Groups will meet for six weeks.